NYTEMODEONLY/boomfile/project-scope.md

   - cors: For cross-origin resource sharing
   - fs-extra: For enhanced file system operations
   - uuid: For generating unique identifiers for files
+  - @vercel/blob: For file storage with auto-expiration
 - **Hosting**: Vercel Serverless Functions

 ### Data Flow
 1. User uploads a file via the drag-and-drop interface
 2. File is sent to the server via a POST request to a Vercel serverless function
-3. The function temporarily processes the file and stores it in `/tmp` directory (Vercel's writable temporary storage)
+3. The function processes the file and uploads it to Vercel Blob Storage with a 60-second expiration
-4. Function generates a unique URL and schedules the file for deletion after 60 seconds
+4. Function returns a direct URL to the file from Vercel Blob Storage
 5. Client displays the URL and a countdown timer
-6. File is automatically deleted when the timer expires
+6. File is automatically deleted by Vercel Blob when the expiration time is reached

 ## Component Structure